 loc_x the local portion of global dense matrix glob_x.
 Scope: local Type: required Intent: in.
-Specified as: a rank one or two array containing numbers of the type indicated in Table 15.
+Specified as: a rank one or two array containing numbers of the type indicated in Table 15. desc_a contains data structures for communications.
 Scope: local Type: required Intent: in.

-Specified as: a structured data of type psb_desc_type. root The process that holds the global copy.
+Specified as: a structured data of type psb_desc_type.

+root The process that holds the global copy.
 If root = -1 all the processes will have a copy of the global vector.
 Scope: global Type: optional Intent: in.
 Specified as: an integer variable $-1 \le root \le np - 1$, default -1.